-Involve the whole school in a waste audit to determine where your waste is coming from and how much waste your school is generating.
+Involve the whole school in a energy, water or food audit to determine where your waste is coming from and how much waste your school is generating.

 You can use this information to plan ways to reduce your overall waste through avoidance, reuse and recycling.

 For information on how to carry out a school waste audit, visit the Department of Education's Sustainable Schools website.

 Cool Australia has many free curriculum-linked lesson plans on how to run audits tailored to different stages.